demelin/nematode/README.md

 Nematode is a light-weight neural machine translation (NMT) toolkit built around the almighty 'Transformer' model [1].
 As the name suggests, it is based on the Nematus project maintained by Rico Sennrich, Philip Williams, and others [2] (https://github.com/EdinburghNLP/nematus), from which it borrows several of its components, extending and modifying them as necessary.

 Why make another machine translation toolkit?
 Nematode was built with readability and modifiability in mind (to help the maintainer better understand the inner workings of neural translation systems), and seeks to provide researchers with an easy to extend sandbox centered around a powerful state-of-the-art model.
 In this way, we hope to contribute our small part towards facilitating interesting research.
-It is implemented in TensorFlow and supports useful features such as dynamic batching, multi-GPU training, and gradient aggregation, which allow for replication of experiments originally conducted on a large number of GPUs on a limited computational budget.
+Nematode is implemented in TensorFlow and supports useful features such as dynamic batching, multi-GPU training, gradient aggregation, and checkpoint averaging which allow for replication of experiments originally conducted on a large number of GPUs on a limited computational budget.

 We also would like to thank the authors of the Tensor2Tensor [3] (https://github.com/tensorflow/tensor2tensor) and OpenNMT-py [4] (https://github.com/OpenNMT/OpenNMT-py) libraries for the valuable insights offered by their respective model implementations.